 - 3.7.1.
 The permittee is hereby granted a permit shield in accordance with 45CSR§30-5.6.
 The permit shield applies provided the permittee operates in accordance with the information contained within this permit. - 3.7.2.
 The following requirements specifically identified are not applicable to the source based on the determinations set forth below.
 The permit shield shall apply to the following requirements provided the conditions of the determinations are met. - a.
 45CSR7-This rule does not apply since this facility does not emit smoke, particulate matter, or other gaseous matter.
 Also, this facility does not meet the definition of a manufacturing process in 45CSR§7-2.20. - b.
 45CSR21-The only potentially applicable sections of this regulation are 45CSR§21-26 for Leaks from Petroleum Refinery Equipment and 45CSR§21-40 for Other Facilities that Emit Volatile Organic Compounds.
-The propane cavern does not meet the definition of a petroleum refinery in 45CSR§21-2.55, since this facility is not engaged in producing gasoline, kerosene, distillate fuel oils, residual fuel oils, lubricants, or other products through distillation of petroleum or through the redistillation, cracking, or reforming of unfinished petroleum derivatives; so 45CSR§21-26 does not apply.
+The propane cavern does not meet the definition of a petroleum refinery in 45CSR§21-2.54, since this facility is not engaged in producing gasoline, kerosene, distillate fuel oils, residual fuel oils, lubricants, or other products through distillation of petroleum or through the redistillation, cracking, or reforming of unfinished petroleum derivatives; so 45CSR§21-26 does not apply.
 The propane cavern's aggregate maximum theoretical VOC emissions are below 100 TPY, so 45CSR§21-40 does not apply. - c.
 45CSR27-This facility does not meet the definition of "chemical processing unit" in 45CSR§27-2.4 since the propane stored in the cavern is below 5% benzene by weight, thus this rule does not apply. - d.
-40CFR64-This facility does not have any pollutant-specific emission units that satisfy the requirements of 40CFR\$64.2(a), thus CAM does not apply.
+40 CFR Part 64 The facility did not have any pollutant specific emissions units (PSEUs) that satisfied all of the applicability criteria requirements of 40 CFR §64.2(a).
+There have been no emission units added to this permit since the previous renewal was issued, so CAM remains not applicable to any emission unit listed in the renewal application.